Toto Riina was one of the most feared bosses of the Sicilian mafia. He rose to power by killing all his rivals.

 Palermo was experiencing a building boom.
 Cosa Nostra had its hands deep in the cement on which the city was being built.
 Palermo's bosses moved in high circles where construction projects were decided.

 In this new environment, Riina was just another mafia soldier among the others.
 But he had one advantage.
-He acted as a messenger between the new boss of Corleone, Luciano Leggio, and the bosses in Palermo.
+He acted as a messenger between the new boss of Corleone, Luciano Leggio, and the bosses of Palermo.
 Riina had become Leggio's trusted man.

 Leggio himself soon moved to northern Italy.
 There, he lived a life of luxury surrounded by women.
 It was rumored that he had gone into the drug business.